igvteam/igv-docs/README.md

 - Here is the [Jenkins Snapshot Doc Website](http://cancerdev/hudson/view/IGV%20Website/job/IGV%20Docs%20Website%20SNAPSHOT/) project for building the test site.
 This will auto-build on its own ~5 minutes after any commit to `main`.

 [Pandoc](https://pandoc.org/) is also included in the Conda environment.
-I've had luck converting pages by doing a copy-paste into GDocs, exporting as Word .docx, and then using the following command:
+David had luck converting the GSEA pages by doing a copy-paste into GDocs, exporting as Word .docx, and then using the following command:
 `pandoc wiki_page.docx -t markdown_phpextra -o wiki_page.md`
+A good starting point for the IGV user guide would be start with the HTML expert from the Drupal site.